Designations Congruent with Things: A Correspondence In Two Parts

 You don’t need this kind of thing, Maks, I know you don’t.

-I’ve been having some trouble sleeping.
-I think that my brain chemistry was altered by the drift, and this explains why Hermann can read my thoughts maybe and why I can’t use hashi all that well or play the guitar and some other things.
-I think the fine motor control is going to come back though, Maks, because I really need it.
+I’ve been having trouble sleeping.
+I think my brain chemistry was altered by the Drift, and this explains why Hermann can read my thoughts maybe and why I can’t use hashi all that well or play the guitar and some other things.
+I think the fine motor control will come back though, Maks, because I really need it.
 For science.
 And for music.
 And for everything.

 Maybe I can use this letter.